 But having a risk factor, or even several risk factors does not mean that you will get the disease.
 And some people who get the disease may have few or no known risk factors.
 For penile cancer, risk factors include:

-Surgery is the main treatment for most men with penile cancers, but sometimes radiation therapy may be used, either instead of or in addition to surgery.
+Surgery is the main treatment for most males with penile cancers, but sometimes radiation therapy may be used, either instead of or in addition to surgery.
 Other local treatments might also be used for early-stage tumors.
 Chemotherapy may be given for some larger tumors or if the cancer has spread.

 If cancer is found early, it can often be removed with little or no damage to the penis.
 But if it is not diagnosed until later, part of or all of the penis may need to be removed to treat the cancer.
 It is also more likely to require other, more invasive treatments, and may even be life-threatening.